ehzhang/sense-js/README.md

 ### sense.orientation([options], callback)

-Orientation fires continuously, and emits alpha, beta, and gamma data.
+Orientation fires continuously, and emits alpha, beta, and gamma data from the device.

 Options       | Description                              | Default
 ------------- | -----------------------------------------|-----------